raptor-mvk/test-utils/readme.md

   where leaves are files with key as the file name and value as the file content

 - `getFullPath(string $path)` returns full path to the file that is used outside virtual file system

-- `getEscapedFullPath(string $path)` returns full path to the file with escaped slashes that is used in regular expressions

 ### Test data loader